muggy8/improbable/have-and-havenot/3gQ6l5hb.md

 "Alright, we're all clear N4."

-"Thanks FF3."
+"Thanks, FF3."

 "I'll be getting you out of the pod now."

 "That'd be great."

-A minor disturbances can be felt against the fuzzy background as the owner of that voice on the other side began to approach.
+A minor disturbance can be felt against the fuzzy background as the owner of that voice on the other side began to approach.

 44.87 meters